 It’s about time for a weekend getaway, don’t you think?
 If you and your family have been cooped up in the house since March like so many of us, you’re probably very ready to get the F out of dodge.
-For those of you who live in California or nearby, the opportunities for family getaways are practically endless.
+For those of you who live in the Golden State or nearby, the opportunities for family getaways in California are practically endless.
 You don’t need to go somewhere exotic like Mexico or Hawaii to enjoy much-needed time away (although those places do sound pretty great).
 You have all of California to explore, and it’s all in a day’s drive.

-Since many hotels and resorts are currently closed due to the pandemic (like Disneyland resorts, hotels with waterparks, and other fun kid-friendly spots), private VRBO rentals are an easy and relatively safe option.
-Plenty of rentals offer basic accommodations that’ll get the job done, but it’s the unique ones that add a little extra magic.
+Plenty of rentals offer basic accommodations that’ll get the job done, but it’s the unique ones like Wildhaven that add a little extra magic.

-We rounded up some of California’s best family-friendly rentals and hotels for the fun weekend trip you and your family deserve.
+We’ve rounded up some of California’s best family-friendly rentals and hotels for the fun weekend trip you and your family deserve.
 Because as much as you want and need a vacation, your kids do too.
-So, get those overnight bags ready and pack all the snacks, it’s time to get away—even if only for a couple of days.
+So, get those overnight bags ready, grab that travel crib, and head out on your family’s well-deserved California family vacation.
+It’s time to get away—even if only for a couple of days.

 Note: The prices listed are the average nightly rate.

-Tucked away in a private cul-de-sac, this cozy, modern Big Bear cabin in the woods has three bedrooms, two bathrooms, and it sleeps eight.
-It has a huge game room, a brand new hot tub, and it’s one block from Snow Summit, where you can ski and the little ones can tube.
+This cozy, modern Big Bear cabin in the woods has three bedrooms, two bathrooms, and it sleeps six.
+It has a huge game floor to ceilings windows for a gorgeous view, a new hot tub, and it’s right between Bear Mountain and Snow Summit, where you can ski and the little ones can tube.
 It’s also a short walk to hiking trails and a bike ride away from Big Bear Lake.

 The beautiful thing about Palm Springs in the winter is that temperatures don’t often reach below the ’70s during the day.
 This mid-century modern Alexander home sleeps six with three bedrooms and two bathrooms.
 It has a pool, hot tub, built-in gas BBQ, an outdoor bar, an oversized hammock, and a giant outdoor chess set.
 Six complimentary beach cruisers are provided for the two mile ride to the center of town or wherever else you’d like to explore.
 With a minimum stay of four nights, this one’s perfect for a long weekend getaway.